department-of-veterans-affairs/vets-design-system-documentation/src/_components/icon.md

 Before introducing a new icon check the list to be see if the meaning of the icon you need corresponds to an existing icon.
 If you have questions about a new icon, or icon usage, feel free to reach out to the Design System team.

+### How to migrate from Font Awesome to va-icon

+Follow our detailed instructions on [how to migrate to va-icon]({{ site.baseurl }}/about/developers/using-web-components#how-to-migrate-from-font-awesome-to-va-icon).

 {% include component-docs.html component_name=page.web-component %}